 The dangers from mold growth in sippy cups, however, are different.
-If mold grows in a cup, the primary danger is an illness from ingesting the mold, rather than breathing it in.
+If mold grows in a cup, the primary threat is an illness from ingesting the mold rather than inhaling it.

 What If My Child Ingests Mold?

-If you find that your child has used a sippy cup with mold or mildew, don’t panic.
-Not all molds are toxic, and not all children will react to mold (source).
+Don’t panic if you find that your child has used a sippy cup with mold or mildew.
+Not all molds are toxic, and not all children will react to mold (2).

-However, going forward, try to be vigilant about cleaning your child’s cups properly to reduce their chances of mold exposure, as some are indeed toxic and can have harmful effects on health.
+However, you should try to be vigilant about cleaning your child’s cups properly to reduce their chances of mold exposure, as some are indeed toxic and can have harmful effects on health.